Building an Inclusive Public Analytics Platform for Police Data

 The fact sheets are a beginning — a demonstration of what we, as the public, can do to learn about our local government and increase its accountability to the people it serves.
 That’s why I’m reaching out to communities across the country to learn more about their local conversations around policing and to find out where analytics could be helpful in moving those conversations past conjecture and anecdote.

-To support this outreach and continue to develop the platform for local government performance analytics, I’m partnering with RootProject to launch a crowdfunding campaign.
-I need your support to build a platform that is inclusive, open, and free.
-Learn more about how you can get involved here.
+To support this outreach and continue to develop the platform for local government performance analytics, learn more about how you can get involved here.